getify/You-Dont-Know-JS/scope & closures/ch2.md

 The `with` statement takes an object, one which has zero or more properties, and **treats that object as if *it* is a wholly separate lexical scope**, and thus the object's properties are treated as lexically defined identifiers in that "scope".

-The `eval(..)` function can modify existing lexical scope if it takes a string of code with one or more declarations in it.
-But the `with` statement actually creates a whole new lexical scope out of thin air, from the object you pass to it.
+While the `eval(..)` function can modify existing lexical scope if it takes a string of code with one or more declarations in it, the `with` statement actually creates a **whole new lexical scope** out of thin air, from the object you pass to it.

 Understood in this way, the "scope" declared by the `with` statement when we passed in `o1` was `o1`, and that "scope" had an "identifier" in it which corresponds to the `o1.a` property.
 But when we used `o2` as the "scope", it had no such `a` "identifier" in it, and so the normal rules of LHS identifier look-up (see Chapter 1) occurred.

-Neither the "scope" of `o2`, nor the scope of `foo(..)`, nor the global scope even, had an `a` identifier to be found, so when `a = 2` was executed, it resulted in the automatic-global being created.
+Neither the "scope" of `o2`, nor the scope of `foo(..)`, nor the global scope even, has an `a` identifier to be found, so when `a = 2` is executed, it results in the automatic-global being created.

 It is a strange sort of mind-bending thought to see `with` turning, at runtime, an object and its properties into a "scope" *with* "identifiers".
 But that is the clearest explanation I can give for the results we see.